 Patients on the waiting list and the number of organ transplants performed, 2009.
 KP = kidney and pancreas.
 (U.S. data from the Scientific Registry of Transplant Recipients Annual Report, http://srtr.org)

 In addition to being the overall name of this relatively new field of medicine, transplantation is the process of transferring an organ, tissue, or cell from one place to another.
-An organ transplant is a surgical procedure in which a failing organ is replaced by ...
+An organ transplant is a surgical procedure in which a failing organ is replaced by a functioning ...